medic/cht-docs/content/en/contribute/code/workflow.md

 ### Issue Status

 When the issue is scheduled for development it will be added to the [Product Team Activities project](https://github.com/orgs/medic/projects/134).
-Each column in the project represents the state the issue is in.
+The issue has a status property that represents the state the issue is in.

 #### Todo